 There is no doubt that motorcycle accidents are more dangerous and deadly than passenger vehicle accidents.
-Motorcycles lack the protective exterior of a passenger vehicle, as well as other safety features such as seat belts and airbags.
+Motorcycles lack the protective exterior of a passenger vehicle and other safety features such as seat belts and airbags.

-In fact, although motorcycle accidents in Indiana make up a small percentage of total collisions (1-2%, depending on the year), they are disproportionately fatal.
-In 2018, 13% of traffic collision fatalities in Indiana occurred as a result of motorcycle accidents.
+Although motorcycle accidents in Indiana make up a small percentage of total collisions (1-2 percent, depending on the year), they are disproportionately fatal.
+In 2018, 13 percent of traffic collision fatalities in Indiana occurred due to motorcycle accidents.

-Following your motorcycle accident, you are likely feeling stressed and unsure of your next steps.
-You may have more medical bills than you are able to pay, and you may be unable to work as a result of your injuries.
-If a loved one was killed during a motorcycle accident, you are likely feeling immense grief, in addition to dealing with funeral costs and other financial stresses.
+Following your motorcycle accident, you likely feel stressed and unsure of your next steps.
+You may have more medical bills than you can pay, and you may be unable to work due to your injuries.
+If a loved one died during a motorcycle accident, you likely feel immense grief as you deal with funeral costs and other financial stresses.

 If another individual was at fault during the motorcycle accident, you may be eligible for more compensation than you initially realize.
 A Custy Law Firm | Accident & Injury Lawyers Valparaiso attorney will fight to ensure you receive all the compensation you are entitled to.
 Contact us today at (219) 286-7361 for a free consultation so we can start working on your legal case.

 Working with a skilled, experienced motorcycle accident attorney is crucial for receiving the highest compensation possible.
 A thorough and independent investigation is necessary when claiming another driver was at fault for an accident.
 Usually, police officers and insurance companies will investigate the accident and make a report about what happened.
 Your attorney will also investigate and make sure that no information is missing.